peteroupc/peteroupc.github.io/exporand.md

 <a id=About_Partially_Sampled_Random_Numbers></a>
 ## About Partially-Sampled Random Numbers

-In this document, a _partially-sampled_ random number is a data structure that allows a random number that exactly follows a continuous distribution to be sampled digit by digit and with arbitrary precision, without relying on floating-point arithmetic or calculations of irrational or transcendental numbers (other than digit extractions).
+In this document, a _partially-sampled random number_ (PSRN) is a data structure that allows a random number that exactly follows a continuous distribution to be sampled digit by digit, with arbitrary precision, and without floating-point arithmetic (see "Properties" later in this section).
 Informally, they represent incomplete real numbers whose contents are sampled only when necessary, but in a way that follows the distribution being sampled.

+This section specifies two kinds of PSRNs: uniform and exponential.

+<a id=Uniform_Partially_Sampled_Random_Numbers></a>
+### Uniform Partially-Sampled Random Numbers

-The most trivial example of a _partially-sampled_ random number is that of the uniform distribution in [0, 1].
+The most trivial example of a PSRN is that of the uniform distribution in [0, 1].
 Such a random number can be implemented as a list of items, where each item is either a digit (such as zero or one for binary), or a placeholder value (which represents an unsampled digit), and represents a list of the digits after the radix point, from left to right, of a real number in the interval [0, 1], that is, the number's _digit expansion_ (e.g., _binary expansion_ in the case of binary digits).
 This kind of number is referred to&mdash;

 - as a _geometric bag_ in (Flajolet et al., 2010)<sup>[**(7)**](#Note7)</sup> (but only in the binary case), and
 - as a _u-rand_ in (Karney 2014)<sup>[**(1)**](#Note1)</sup>.

 Each additional digit is sampled simply by setting it to an independent unbiased random digit, an observation that dates from von Neumann (1951)<sup>[**(9)**](#Note9)</sup> in the binary case.

-This document may use the terms _geometric bag_ and _partially-sampled random number_ interchangeably.
 Note that the _u-rand_ concept by Karney only contemplates sampling digits from left to right without any gaps, whereas the geometric bag concept is more general in this respect.

+<a id=Exponential_Partially_Sampled_Random_Numbers></a>
+### Exponential Partially-Sampled Random Numbers

+In this document, a exponential PSRN (or _e-rand_, named similarly to Karney's "u-rands" for partially-sampled uniform random numbers (Karney 2014)<sup>[**(1)**](#Note1)</sup>) samples each bit that, when combined with the existing bits, results in an exponentially-distributed random number of the given rate.
+Also, because `-ln(1 - RNDU01())` is exponentially distributed, e-rands can also represent the natural logarithm of a partially-sampled uniform random number in (0, 1].
+The difference here is that additional bits are sampled not as unbiased random bits, but rather as bits with a vanishing bias.

+Algorithms for sampling e-rands are given in the section "Algorithms for the Beta and Exponential Distributions".

+<a id=Other_Distributions></a>
+### Other Distributions

 Partially-sampled numbers of other distributions can be implemented via rejection from the uniform distribution.
-For example:
+Examples include the following:

 1. The beta and continuous Bernoulli distributions, as discussed later in this document.
 2. The standard normal distribution, as shown in (Karney 2014)<sup>[**(1)**](#Note1)</sup> by running Karney's Algorithm N and filling unsampled digits uniformly at random.